 These precedents paved a way for sports clubs and famous athletes to pay attention to crypto throughout the ICO wave.

 Sports sponsorship is a powerful marketing technique for a brand to form the association between a company (sponsor) and a sports club or athlete (sponsee).
+No surprise, that sponsorship was largely picked up by crypto entrepreneurs as it should have helped to promote tokens among large celebrities’ fan networks.

 Sponsorship events almost became mainstream throughout 2018.
 The most prominent examples included: